LUCKYALI1/Basic-ReactJS-Projects/README.md

 This project demonstrates the use of React Router to create a single-page application (SPA) with multiple routes.
 React Router is a powerful library for client-side routing in React applications, allowing for seamless navigation without refreshing the page.
 ### 6-ContextApi
 Developed a small project utilizing React's Context API to manage and share state across components, ensuring efficient state management and improved application performance.
+### 7-ThemeSwitcher
+The ThemeSwitcher project is a React application featuring a small card component with a dark and light mode toggle functionality.
+Utilizing React's Context API, it centrally manages the theme state, allowing seamless switching between themes.
+The project demonstrates effective state sharing across components, eliminating the need for prop drilling.

 # Getting Started: